-I wrote an article about Lucy that appears in the September issue of American Cinematographer, highlighting the beautiful lighting of cinematographer Thierry Arbogast, AFC.
-This post presents the second part of an expanded version of my interview with director/operator Luc Besson, going into more detail than we could in print.
+I wrote an article about Lucy for the American Cinematographer, highlighting the beautiful lighting of cinematographer Thierry Arbogast, AFC.
+This post presents the second part of an expanded version of my interview with director/operator Luc Besson.

 If you haven't read part 1 of my interview, I recommend going there first.